 - Review and determine the service level standards for and the allocation of budgeted resources among urban and rural transit taxation areas.

 - Receive and approve staff recommendations for major service changes.

 - Receive and approve Transit wayfinding, branding and advertising standards and alternative revenue strategies for the transit system.

 - Provide direction on strategic asset plans (Fleet composition, stations, Park and Ride, on-street amenities) related to operations.

 - Review and approve technology matters related to public transit operations, including Smart Card, on-board technology, communication, control and monitoring systems, real-time data, and customer information, with the ability to refer technology matters to the Information Technology Sub-committee for input as the Transit Commission deems necessary.

-- Receive reports from staff regarding the exercise of delegated authority (By-law 2014-435) on items within the Commission’s mandate.
+- Except for item A 12 above, receive reports from staff regarding the exercise of delegated authority (By-law 2020-360) on items within the Commission’s mandate.

 - Receive regular status updates regarding inquiries and motions relating to matters under the Commission’s mandate.

 - Receive delegations from the public and hold public hearings as required by statute and Council.

 - Have the delegated authority to decide matters that are consistent with the application of federal and/or provincial statutes and/or regulations.

 - Pursuant with the Delegation of Authority By-law (Section 10 – Conferences and Conventions), approve Members’ travel and attendance at conferences that are related to the Commission’s mandate (e.g. Canadian Urban Transit Association (CUTA)).

 - Provide direction and guidance with respect to the operation of interprovincial public transit and co-ordination with the Société de transport de l'Outaouais (“STO”).